Niche Guides / Book

 • Pros:

-• Direct communication: You can communicate directly with your audience, enhancing loyalty and engagement.
+• Direct Audience Engagement: You get to communicate directly with your readers, keeping them updated and engaged.

 • Cons: